-How to Repair Your Online Reputation After a Mistake: It happens to the best of us: we make mistakes.
+It happens in life, even to the best of us: we make mistakes.

-The following steps are my recommendations for handling online mistakes that could damage your reputation:
+The following steps are my recommendations for handling past online mistakes that could damage your reputation:

 Step 0: Have a plan.

 Yes, I have a step zero, because online reputation damage control should start now.
 You’re going to make mistakes online.
 When you do, have plans in place for how to handle these mistakes.
-This is especially important as your team grows, since you might not be reachable when a problem occurs.
-Make sure every employee knows how to handle tough situations.
+This is especially important as your team grows since you might not be reachable when a problem occurs.
+Make sure every employee knows how to handle tough situations moving forward.

 Step 1: Identify the severity of the problem.